 Students and employees with a disability who wish to utilize a service or assistance animal on campus should reference the Service Animal Policy page.

 What accommodations will I receive for my disability?

 Each person and setting is unique and needs will vary.
 Accommodations are determined during a confidential needs assessment with an Ability Access Specialist.

-For more details, please visit the Architectural Accessibility at MSU page.
+For more details, please visit the Accessibility at MSU page.

-Once registered with the RCPD, the student receives an accommodation letter, called a VISA.
-Students are responsible for presenting this VISA to each professor at the start of the semester during office hours.
-It is important to go over the VISA to coordinate accommodations.
+Once registration steps are completed with the RCPD, the student receives an accommodation letter.
+Students are responsible for presenting this letter to each professor at the start of the semester during office hours.
+It is important to go over the letter to coordinate accommodations.